 As you can see, surface gold can be mined by anyone.
 And with minimal expenses.
 A kitchen pan will even do… no kidding.

-Sometimes surface gold is mined commercially, using more robust equipment of course.
+Sometimes surface gold is mined commercially, using more robust equipment, of course.
 Although this practice is more prevalent in developing countries.

 Before extracting gold from an ore, that ore must be mined from the ground and brought to the surface.
 To do that, ore is taken out of the ground either by open-pit mining or shaft mining, depending how deep the ore is.

 If gold ore is located near the surface of the earth, open-pit mining is used.
 Basically, a large hole is made in the ground either by digging or blasting it with explosives.
 About 70% of gold is mined this way.

-However, not every corner in the mine gets cooled and workers still feel the extreme heat occasionally.
+However, not every corner in this South African mine gets cooled and workers still feel the extreme heat occasionally.
 One worker compared a mine to a pizza oven: “You can imagine what it’s like to crawl into a cavity there… It’s like crawling into a pizza oven.”
 The good side of shaft mining is that it’s less damaging to environment than open pit mining.
 This benefit comes with a higher price tag though.

 All right, whether it is an open pit mining or shaft mining, finally the work is done and a gold ore is brought to the surface.
-The next step is to extract gold from it.
+The next step is to extract gold from this ore.
 It is a difficult task (as everything in mining).
 Again, that’s because gold dispersed within a gigantic ore in relatively minute quantities.